andthearchitect/aws-lambda-java-runtime/README.md

 for Java to enable support of Java releases beyond the official AWS provided Runtimes.

 This project will lay the foundation for future versions of Java to be supported as they are released by implementing the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html) starting with the latest LTS release, Java 11.

 By design, this project makes use of no 3rd party libraries with the intent of keeping the runtime as lean as possible.
 To aid in this goal, this project intends to leverage Java's new module system and linking process to create a stand alone Java runtime image containing only the base JDK features needed to implement the Lambda Runtime API.
-In addition, it is the aim of this project to reduce the cost of
+In addition, it is the hope of this project that leveraging a lean runtime and modular deployment can reduce the cost of Lambda "cold starts".
-Lambda "cold starts" by leveraging the module system in addition to keeping the runtime as lean as possible.

 ##### What's supported